 Aging is down to player discretion.
 Characters can continue to age normally, or it can be made impossible for them to upon entering Pandora, thus staying the same age they were when they were brought into the world.

 When a character enters Pandora, all verbal communication is automatically translated into their native tongue or desired language.
-However, written language does not translate itself, so characters may find it difficult reading texts from other worlds.
+However, written language does not translate itself unless your character uses the translation device created by the Department of Magical Advancements, so characters may find it difficult reading texts from other worlds without it.